scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 An SECP256K1 Mint operation contains a `TypeID`, `AddressIndices`, `MintOutput`, and `TransferOutput`.

 - **`TypeID`** is the ID for this output type.
 It is `0x00000008`.
-- **`AddressIndices`** is a list of unique ints that define the private keys are being used to spend the UTXO.
+- **`AddressIndices`** is a list of unique ints that define the private keys that are being used to spend the UTXO.
 Each UTXO has an array of addresses that can spend the UTXO.
 Each int represents the index in this address array that will sign this transaction.
 The array must be sorted low to high.
 - **`MintOutput`** is a SECP256K1 Mint output.
 - **`TransferOutput`** is a SECP256K1 Transfer output